section-engineering-education/engineering-education/content/articles/hyperparameter-tuning-of-machine-learning-model-in-python/index.md

 These techniques are as follows.
 #### Grid Search

 This is a brute force searching technique.
 In this technique, we create a list of all the combination values for hyperparameters.
 We then iterate through all hyperparameters.
 Finally, it records the best performing hyperparameters used in model training.

-The image below explains how grid search finds optimal hyperparameters.
+This is shown below.

 ![Grid Search Technique](/engineering-education/hyperparameter-tuning-of-machine-learning-model-in-python/grid-search-technique.png)

 *[Image source: Medium](https://miro.medium.com/max/534/1*6mLLIGYLny9B6GAnVZcltw.png)*

 #### Random Search
 In this technique, we also create a list of all the combination values for hyperparameters.
 It's similar to grid search, but uses random search instead of using exhaustive search.
 For Example, instead of checking all the 10,000 possible values of hyperparameters, we can only check 500 random parameters.

-The image below explains how grid search finds optimal hyperparameters.
+This is shown below.

 ![Random Search Technique](/engineering-education/hyperparameter-tuning-of-machine-learning-model-in-python/random-search-technique.png)